Ada-Developers-Academy/core-unit-3/react-components/components.md

 | `</...>`                                            | Our component in JSX needs a closing tag, too.                                      |
 | `ComponentName`                                     | Valid JSX has a matching closing tag for the component.                             |

-Using this syntax, we can adjust our `App` component:
+Using this syntax, we can update our `App` component:

 ```js
 import StudentList from './components/StudentList';